 If you want your daughter to eat good food, serve her good food.

+Any change will be challenging, but careful explorations and empowerment can alleviate much of the struggle.
+Make gentle changes and involve her where you can.
+There may be some food refusal and some tantrums.
+Be patient and understanding.
 Eventually, so long as she is only offered healthy alternatives, your daughter will eat the food she is served because she will be hungry.

 You also need to do the following: